Sharp PC-3000: Features

 screen displayed 80-column 25 lines.

 Peripherals

 The machine was one of the first to support the PC card interface, at the time known as PCMCIA.

 Printers, floppy drives, dial-up modems, Fax modems were among the supported peripheral devices.

 System software

 MS-DOS 3.3 is installed.
 It is possible to run Microsoft Windows 3.0 (running in real mode with a mouse), albeit quite slowly.

 Application software

-The machine came with a suite of built in application providing a simple word processor, calculator and 1-2-3 compatible spreadsheet.
+The machine came with a suite of built in applications providing a simple word processor, calculator and 1-2-3 compatible spreadsheet.

 With some tweaking, it was also possible to run WordPerfect, Microsoft Word and Microsoft Excel.

 Sharp PC-3100

 A 2 MB model was produced: the 3100.